santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 ## 2. File comments
-After the licence and copyright stuff, author information, legal notices Include a heading comment at the beginning of each file that explains the purpose of the file.
+After the licence and copyright stuff, author information etc. include a heading comment at the beginning of each file, that explains the purpose of the file.

-If the file defines the ``main()``, then the top of the file must also briefly describe the program, its usage, any warnings/special instructions for someone building the program, special data structures or algorithms, any references if any, and finally add any other notes.
+If the file defines the ``main()``, then the top of the file must also briefly describe the program, its usage, any warnings/special instructions for someone building the program, describe in short the most important data structures or algorithms, references if any, and finally add any other miscelleanous remarks.

 ```C
 /*!****************************************************************************